Small Business Automation DC: A Practical Guide for 2026

 Many DC small businesses undercharge because they have no data to justify raising rates.
 They do not know their actual cost per service, their margin per job, or how their pricing compares to what the market will bear.
 Before automating revenue, you need to understand where your pricing floor is.

-If you are in food service or hospitality, this is especially acute right now given rising ingredient and labor costs.
+If you are in food service or hospitality, this is especially acute given rising ingredient and labor costs.
 Use data to set prices, not instinct.

 Check your menu or service pricing: Restaurant Price Calculator